-FNHTR has traditionally been defined as a rise in temperature of greater than or equal to 1C that cannot be explained primarily by the patient's condition, accompanied (or instead characterized) by chills, rigors, cold, discomfort, or some combination thereof.
-Occasionally, symptoms such as headache, nausea, vomiting, and dyspnea have also been described (Cohen, Transfusion 2017), & appear soon (during/right after) product.
+FNHTR has traditionally been defined as a rise in temperature of greater than or equal to 1C that cannot be explained primarily by the patient's condition, and in some cases accompanied by chills, rigors, cold, discomfort, or some combination thereof.
+Occasionally, symptoms such as headache, nausea, vomiting, and dyspnea have also been described, & appear during or soon after transfusion.